munificent/craftinginterpreters/book/statements-and-state.md

 print a + b;
 ```

-We can't reuse code yet, but we can start to build up programs that reuse data.
+We can't reuse *code* yet, but we can start to build up programs that reuse
+*data*.

 ## Assignment

-It's possible to create a language that has variables but does not allow you to
+It's possible to create a language that has variables but does not let you
 reassign -- or **"mutate"** -- them.
 Haskell is one example.
-SML forces you to
-explicitly opt in to mutation by using a ref or an array -- normal variables
+SML only supports
-cannot be re-assigned.
-Rust tries to steer you away from it by requiring a `mut`
+mutable references and arrays -- variables cannot be re-assigned.
+Rust steers
+you away from mutation by requiring a `mut` modifier to enable assignment.
-modifier to make a variable assignable.

 Mutating a variable is a side effect and, as the name suggests, some language
-folks think side effects are a <span name="pure">little dirty</span> or
+folks think side effects are <span name="pure">dirty</span> or inelegant.
+Code
-inelegant.
-Code should be pure math that produces values -- crystalline,
+should be pure math that produces values -- crystalline, unchanging ones -- like
-unchanging ones -- like an act of divine creation.
-Not some grubby automaton
+an act of divine creation.
+Not some grubby automaton that bends chunks of data
-that pushes data around and munges things together, one imperative grunt at a
+into shape, one imperative grunt at a time.
-time.

 <aside name="pure">

-I find it delightful that the same group of people who pride themselves on being
+I find it delightful that the same group of people who pride themselves on
-creatures of pure abstract reason are also the ones who couldn't resist
+dispassionate logic are also the ones who couldn't resist appropriating such
-appropriating such emotionally-loaded terms for their work: "pure", "side
+emotionally-loaded terms for their work: "pure", "side effect", "lazy",
-effect", "lazy", "persistent", "first-class", "higher-order".
+"persistent", "first-class", "higher-order".

-Are we talking programming languages, or a revolutionary manifesto?

 </aside>

 Lox is not so austere.
-Mutation is a typical imperative language, and mutation
+Lox is an imperative language, and mutation comes with
-comes with the territory.
+the territory.
 Adding support for assignment doesn't require much work.
+Global
-Our global variables already support redefinition, so most of the machinery is already there.
+variables already support redefinition, so most of the machinery is there now.
 Mainly, we're missing an explicit assignment notation.

-But, as we'll see, that little `=` syntax is a little more complex than it might first seem.
-Like most <span name="assign">C-derived</span> languages, assignment is an expression and not a statement.
-As in C, it is the lowest precedence expression form.
+As we'll see, that little `=` syntax is a little more complex than it might
+seem.
+Like most <span name="assign">C-derived</span> languages, assignment is an
+expression and not a statement.
+As in C, it is the lowest precedence expression
+form.

 <aside name="assign">